LaunchCode-Education-Archived/skills-front-end/assignments/pyramid-slide/README.md

 ## Submit Your Work

-Once you have finished, follow the steps below to submit your work so you can receive credit.

-#### Commit and Push
+In order to submit your work, you will need to push your project up to GitHub.
+Follow the steps below:

 1. First, `add` and `commit` your changes.
 2. Now your local repo is one commit ahead of your remote repo (the one that your created on Github.com).
 To sync them, `push` your local changes up to the remote: